Sophie Dia Pegrum: Director and Documentary Cinematographer

 Sophie is a British American film director and documentary cinematographer who has produced and shot films in the Antarctic, at the North Pole and in the Himalayas.
-Her documentary films include "77 Below" and experimental "Come to the Edge", shot on the Ross Ice Shelf in Antarctica and featuring artist Lita Albuquerque and her ephemeral art installation "Stellar Axis".
+Her documentary films include "77 Below" and experimental "Come to the Edge", shot on the Ross Ice Shelf in Antarctica and featuring artist Lita Albuquerque.
 The award winning "Talking to the Air: The Horses of the Last Forbidden Kingdom" was shot on the border with Tibet in the high Himalaya.
-As a writer/director, Sophie's debut narrative feature film "Dogstar", was a tragic love story between an otherworldly recluse and a misfit junkie.
-The film was billed as a rustic Colorado update of O. Henry's The Gift of the Magi and critics described it as "pleasingly sensuous" and a "well-crafted, winsome fairy tale".
+As a writer/director, Sophie's debut narrative feature film "Dogstar", was a tragic love story between an otherworldly recluse and a misfit junkie and was billed as a rustic Colorado update of O. Henry's The Gift of the Magi.
+Critics described it as "pleasingly sensuous" and a "well-crafted, winsome fairy tale".

 Sophie co-owns and runs Horsefly Films Rare Equine Trust, a production company based in Los Angeles.
 As well as promotional films for world class equine clientele worldwide, Horsefly Films are producing a series of documentaries focused on rare horses and vanishing equine cultures.
 Their award winning films "Path to Glory", "Tarpan", "Of Gods and Kings" and "Talking to the Air" are available at www.rareequinetrust.com.

 Sophie has shot and produced work for commercials, documentaries, films and NGO promotions as well as experimental art pieces.
 Please contact her directly for enquiries regarding the artistic and professional development, shooting or production of your cinematic project.